hetta-14/dashboard-scraping-coronavirus/README.md

   </ol>
 </details>

-# Coronavirus Scraping Dashboard
 ## About the projet

-In this tutoriel, we will be reviewing an application for automating  web scraping of newest health advice from the World Health Organization from the Worldometers website and view all data concerning COVID-19 by depoying a dashboard.
+In this tutoriel, we will be reviewing an application for automating  web scraping of newest health advice from the World Health Organization from the Worldometers website and visualize data concerning COVID-19 by depoying a dashboard.

+Link to the application deployed in Heroku : [@covid-dashboard](https://ettabaa-hajar-covid.herokuapp.com/ )

-**We have 3 main files:**
+**We have 3 main files :**
-  1. get_data.py : scraping data with Selenium.
+  1. get_data.py : scraping data using Selenium.
   2. dashboard.py : visualising figures of the dashboard.
   3. index.html : HTML code of the dashboard

 ### Built With
 This project was built using :
 * [Python](https://www.python.org/)
 * [Selenium](https://www.selenium.dev/)